 Where to stay: The best hotels in Yumoto Onsen

-Given the town’s size, there isn’t much selection in terms of accommodations in Yumoto Onsen.
+Given the town’s size, there isn’t much selection for accommodations in Yumoto Onsen.
 Most of what’s available falls into the mid-range.

 Here are a few of the best hotels & places to stay in Yumoto Onsen:

-- Manzo Ryokan: The best place to stay for those on tighter budget, this ryokan features Japanese-style rooms with shared bathrooms.
+- Manzo Ryokan: This ryokan is the best place to stay for those on tighter budget.
+It features Japanese-style rooms with shared bathrooms.
 Plenty of walking trails nearby make this a great choice for hikers.

-- Okunikko Park Lodge Miyama: A mid-range budget hotel delivering spectacular mountain views and featuring both Western- and Japanese-style rooms with private bathrooms.
-Yumoto Ski Resort is just six minutes away by foot.
+- Okunikko Park Lodge Miyama: This mid-range budget hotel delivers spectacular mountain views.
+It features both Western- and Japanese-style rooms with private bathrooms.
+Yumoto Ski Resort is six minutes away by foot.

-- Shiunso Ryokan: A comfortable mid-range ryokan pulling out all the stops for a memorable stay.
-Reservations here include a superb breakfast & dinner as well as access to a steaming private hot-springs bath.
+- Shiunso Ryokan: This comfortable mid-range ryokan pulls out all the stops for a memorable stay.
+Reservations include a superb breakfast & dinner.
+You’ll also get access to a steaming private hot-springs bath.

-- Yumoto Itaya: A lovely ryokan hotel that’s a step above others in the area.
-Both the Japanese and Western rooms here are sophisticated & refined while offering spectacular mountain views.
+- Yumoto Itaya: This lovely ryokan hotel is a step above others in the area.
+Both the Japanese and Western rooms are offered here.
+They’re sophisticated & refined while offering spectacular mountain views.

 ✔ Best area to stay for a luxurious onsen experience in Nikko

 Next to Nikko itself, one of the most popular places for travellers is Kinugawa Onsen.
-This onsen town was once the darling of the area, seeing a tremendous building boom in the 1970s that brought a handful of large ryokan & hotels to the banks of its namesake river.
+This onsen town was once the darling of the area.
+It saw a building boom in the 1970s that brought a handful of large ryokan & hotels to the banks of the Kinugawa River.

-Although it fell out of style in the 1990s thanks to the tech bubble burst, Kinugawa Onsen appears to be gaining some steam again with Japanese visitors as rising air ticketing costs keep them a little closer to home.
+When the tech bubble burst in 1990s, Kinugawa Onsen fell out of style.
+It appears to be gaining steam again though.
+Japanese visitors are returning as rising air travel costs keep them closer to home.

-Besides its hot-springs baths, Kinugawa Onsen features a few kitschy theme parks & amusements like Nikko Edomura and Tobu World Square that the whole family will enjoy.
+Besides its hot-springs baths, Kinugawa Onsen features a few kitschy theme parks & amusements.
+The whole family will enjoy attractions like Nikko Edomura and Tobu World Square.

 Attractions in & around Kinugawa Onsen: Nikko Edomura, Tobu World Square, Grand Maze, Hana Ichi-monme Botanical Garden